Amasa Lyman: Charges of heresy and excommunication

 In 1860, Young appointed three of the twelve apostles—Lyman, Charles C. Rich, and George Q. Cannon—to the presidency of the church's European Mission.
 On March 16, 1862, Lyman preached a sermon in Dundee, Scotland, which all but denied the reality of and the necessity for the atonement of Jesus Christ, which is a central tenet of the LDS Church.
 His speech appeared to have been overlooked for years, but on January 21, 1867, Lyman was brought before his fellow quorum members to answer for his heretical words.
 Lyman confessed his error and apologized to the quorum.
 He wrote a letter of apology to the general membership of the church, which was published in the Deseret News.

 However, months later, Lyman began publicly preaching the substance of his 1862 Dundee speech.
 As a result of his failure to live up to his confession and apology, the church stripped Lyman of the apostleship on May 6, 1867.

 Following his removal, Lyman obeyed the counsel of the quorum members, even though he felt the advice was unappealing, and nineteen months later he was regularly attending Church services.
 However, in 1869, while not admitting any conversations to the Church of Zion, known as the Godbeites, Lyman began a relationship with William S. Godbe, and began traveling to Salt Lake City to meet with Godbe and his associates.
 Lyman associated constantly, preached, and even openly participated with the Godbeites.
 Lyman's renewed activism spread through Salt Lake City, and rumors began to be circulated that Lyman would even become president of the Church of Zion.

 On May 10, 1870, three representatives from the Salt Lake Stake high council, where Lyman was residing, came to investigate his activism and the rumors.
 Following the meeting the three took their findings to the high council, and the council excommunicated Lyman on May 12, 1870.

 Death

 Lyman died at Fillmore, Utah Territory on February 4, 1877.
 He and seven of his eight wives were the parents of 38 children.
 On January 12, 1909, by direction of church president Joseph F. Smith, Lyman was posthumously reinstated as a church member and an apostle, persuaded by assertions of mental illness.

+Lyman's name is listed as one of the original pioneers on Cyrus Dallin's Brigham Young Monument in Temple Square.